 These Southwest Stuffed Peppers are chock full of beef, rice, corn and beans.
-Ground chicken or turkey can be subbed for the beef.
-Top with gooey cheese and sour cream!
+Sub ground turkey or chicken for an even leaner meal!

 How to make Southwest Stuffed Peppers

 Cut the ends off of your rainbow of peppers.
 Save those tops because we are chopping them up and tossing them in the meat mixture.
 More veggies!

 This recipe calls for rice but who wants to spend 30 minutes watching it cook.
 I got a secret!
 OVEN BAKE YOUR RICE!
 While you are cooking up the beef filling on the stove top your rice is cooking away in the oven.
 Once you make your rice like this, you will never go back to pot watching!